ten-protocol/go-ten/design/security/cryptography.md

 The payload containing transactions must be stored encrypted in the data availability layer.
 For efficiency it must be encrypted with symmetric keys.

-The other impotant requirement is that
+The other important requirement is that transactions can be revealed.

 We propose to use with AES-128-GCM.